TylerSchmidtke/tylerschmidtke.com/content/resume/index.md

 ## Experience

+### Senior Software Engineering Manager - Automox<br>Oct 2024 – Present

-### Software Engineering Manager - Automox<br>Jul 2022 – Present
+### Software Engineering Manager - Automox<br>Jul 2022 – Sept 2024

+* (Present) Management and technical leadership of the teams responsible for building Automox's endpoint software and the platform services that support our endpoint management experience including agent communication, data ingestion, processing, and core product functionality.
+* In January 2024 I transitioned my prior teams to a new engineering manager and took on management of Automox's Agent and Agent Services teams, 13 direct reports.
-* Management and technical leadership of two high-velocity engineering teams and one documentation team, 10 direct reports.
+* (Pre-January 2024) Management and technical leadership of two high-velocity engineering teams and one documentation team, 10 direct reports.
 * Technical guidance and support for the delivery of multiple new product features including [OttoAI (OpenAI integration)](https://www.automox.com/resources/ask-otto), a